 - Examination - mostly to rule out other causes of abdominal pain - eg, cholecystitis.

-- Investigations - abdominal ultrasound, baseline blood tests including liver function to look for biliary tract obstruction and refer on for possible secretin test and ERCP or CT scan.
+- Investigations - abdominal ultrasound, baseline blood tests including liver function to look for biliary tract obstruction and refer on for possible secretin test and MRCP or CT scan.

 - Management - if there is severe pain, the patient may need to be referred urgently for assessment.
 If there is mild-to-moderate pain, consider whether the patient can manage at home with simple analgesia, and refer as an outpatient to gastroenterologists.